 When should I keep my child home from daycare or school?

-Once an illness is over, the recommended time to keep your children home is for at least 24 hours after a fever and diarrhea or vomiting has ended in order to prevent the infection from spreading to others.
+It's recommended to keep your children home for at least 24 hours after a fever and diarrhea or vomiting has ended in order to prevent the infection from spreading to others.

 Not all illnesses require a visit to the doctor.
 If you are not sure about your child’s health and if you should see a doctor, you can call Telehealth Ontario and speak with a Registered Nurse.
 The nurses with Telehealth will be able to tell you if it is a good idea to visit your child’s doctor